 Penetrating Brain Injuries

 While some TBIs are immediately apparent, others do not arise until hours, days, or weeks after an accident.
-As a result, you should be sure to seek medical attention following an accident or a blow to the head, even if you do not believe any injuries occurred.
+As a result, it’s important to seek medical attention following an accident or a blow to the head, even if you do not believe any injuries occurred.

-Unfortunately, many people ignore the symptoms, and brain injuries often go undiagnosed for a long time.
+Unfortunately, many people ignore the symptoms, and brain injuries can go undiagnosed for a long time.
 Some of the most common signs and symptoms of traumatic brain injuries include:

 - Extreme fatigue